Recently I’ve been having two kinds of crafty thoughts.

 With that in mind, I’ve created this handy flowchart that helps me decide whether a handmade project is likely to be worth it–or not.

 Here’s a sampling of some of the projects I’ve made recently.
 Some were worth making; some weren’t.
 Let me tell you why.

-1. My sister-in-law became a Mary Kay consultant last year, and I thought some fun makeup pouches would make a good gift.
-I used the zippered pouch tutorial in Bend the Rules Sewing as a jumping off point, and designed 3 customized make-up bags as a gift for her.
+1. My sister-in-law is a Mary Kay consultant, and I thought cheerful nesting bags would make a fun and practical gift.
+I used the zippered pouch tutorial in Bend the Rules Sewing as a jumping off point.
+It was way more time-consuming and expensive than I expected.